danhud/Logo_Identifier/README.md

 in colour, I randomly skewed, stretched, and applied colour jitters to get some variance in the colour.
 If the logo was black and which, I first made a copy replacing the white pixles with a random copy, and then applied my colour augmentation scheme.
 This was done in the ```Colour_Image_Augmentor``` and ```BW_Image_Augmentor``` notebooks.

-The labels of my images to be of the form:
+The labels of my images are of the form:

 ```
 This is an image of the logo for [band name], who are a [genre] band